MicrosoftDocs/Virtualization-Documentation/virtualization/windowscontainers/quick_start/manage_powershell.md

 Start-Container $container
 ```

-when the container has been created, start a remote PowerShell session with the container.
+when the container has been created, start a remote PowerShell session in the container.
 ```powershell
 Enter-PSSession -ContainerId $container.ContainerId -RunAsAdministrator
 ```